daviddez/Portfolio-Data-Analysis/readme.md

 # Portfolio-Data-Analysis
-Using python, jupyter notebooks, and data to analyze and prepare data before processing.
+Using python and jupyter notebooks analyze and prepare data before processing.

 ## Description
 These files contain personal projects that I have completed through institutional training or personal projects of interest.
 They have all broadened my understanding of programming and data science and I have posted them here to share and motivate/inspire others to pursue the same endeavors.